 - Start Corrals to begin at a time frequency to support social distancing along the entire race course

-- Start Corral assignments will be visible on race bibs
+- Start Corral assignments (A, B or C) will be visible on race bibs

-- Time allowed for all participants to cross the starting line increases by over 200%
+- Time allowed for all participants to cross the starting line increases by over 200%, masks are recommended in the corrals

-Registrants must submit an estimated finish time during the registration process and these times will aid in seeding runners.
 All participants are required to be at the race start area prior to the start of the first wave.
+SCHEDULE

 Pace leaders are a free service available to help athletes achieve their goal times.